 Amanda experiences a little something referred to as attention focus disruption.
-Attention focus disruption can look a lot like, and is often confused with, Attention Deficit Disorder, or defiance, or even laziness.
+Attention focus disruption can look a lot like, and is often confused with, Attention Deficit Hyperactivity Disorder (ADHD), or defiance, or even laziness.
 It is none of those things.

 Amanda often lives in her own little world.
 Her mom affectionately calls her a daydreamer.
-Her concerned dad (not so affectionately) calls her a daydreamer.
+Her concerned dad (not so affectionately) calls her a daydreamer, too.
 Her teachers report that Amanda’s daydreaming interferes with classwork.

-Amanda rarely appears to listen to instructions.
-Either her eyes wander, or she doodles on anything and everything in front of her.
-Her paper.
-Her desk.
-Her hands.
+In school, she rarely appears to listen to instructions.
+Either her eyes wander, or she doodles on anything and everything in front of her: her paper, her desk, her hands.
 This does not exactly endear her toward the people requesting her attention.

 Amanda’s attention always moves to the most interesting thing in the room.
-If her teacher doesn’t happen to be it, Amanda disengages.
+If her teacher doesn’t happen to be that thing, Amanda disengages.

 While Amanda is quite social and has plenty of friends, she isn’t particularly chatty.
-She also isn’t a big fan of reading.
-You can attribute these traits to low verbal processing skills, but you certainly can’t dismiss her as unintelligent.
+She also isn’t a huge fan of reading.
+You might attribute these traits to low verbal processing skills, but you certainly can’t dismiss her as unintelligent.
 On the contrary, Amanda is incredibly bright.

 The Good News About The Daydreamer